An eportfolio is most useful when shared with other people, whether this is a tutor, a prospective employer, or groups of people working together.

-Use 'manage access' to share with other Warwick Mahara users such as coursemates, module leaders etc. You can also share with groups and create 'secret URLs' via this option i.e. create a link to the collection that you can share using email or (very carefully) social media.
-Secret URLs give anyone with the link access to the collection or page you have shared so should be used and shared with care.
+- Create secret URLs i.e. a link to the collection that can be shared using email or (very carefully) social media.
+Secret URLs give anyone with the link access to the collection or page.

 - Click on + New secret URL to create a link that can be shared by email etc.